 7. Insta walker

-Some kids don’t crawl at all; instead, they go straight to walking.
+Some kids don’t crawl at all; they skip the crawling stage altogether and go straight to walking.
 Some parents experience their babies getting up and going directly to walking, out of nowhere!

 Is it better for babies to crawl?

-However, if your baby does not want classic crawl, don’t despair!
+However, if your baby does not want to crawl, don’t despair!

-- Place your baby’s most loved items some distance in front to encourage forward movement.
+● Place your baby’s favorite toys some distance in front to encourage forward movement.

-- Try to pull the baby’s weight forward while providing support to their chest.
+● Try to crawl your baby by pulling their weight forward while providing support to their chest.

 Are you concerned about your baby’s crawling?

 Do you have any concerns regarding your baby crawling?
 Discuss these concerns with your pediatrician or family doctor.
 Babies are energy efficient as they are preserving their additional energy towards different development aspects.
-Your child may learn to move in different ways as that is the most efficient way for them.
-If your baby isn’t classic crawling but can move in other ways, which seems easy for them, we can be reassured.
+Your child may learn to move differently than other babies if that is the most efficient way for them.

 Babies prefer to use the path of least resistance.
-Baby will do what they find easier until they learn the next way to move; that is even easier.
-There are no other concerns for your baby’s development; they don’t have to perform classic crawling.
+Baby will do what they find easier until they learn the next way to move; which is even easier.
+There are no other concerns for baby development; they don’t have to perform the classic baby crawl.
 When they can move from point A to B, they will identify their best option to get there.

-If your baby has difficulty supporting their body weight or is moving in an asymmetric pattern, or if you have other concerns about your baby’s development or movements, make sure to bring this to your doctor’s attention.
+If your baby has difficulty supporting their body weight or is moving in an asymmetric pattern, or if you have other concerns about your infants’ actions or movements, make sure to bring this to your doctor’s attention.

 Key facts about baby crawling

-When it comes to baby crawling, here are some key facts to keep in mind:
+When it comes to a baby crawling, here are some key facts to keep in mind:

-- Encourage activities like reaching, kneeling, tummy time, core stability exercise, wheelbarrow walking, and other movements to encourage the baby to develop locomotion strength.
+● Encourage activities like reaching, kneeling, tummy time, core stability exercise, wheelbarrow walking, and other movements to encourage the baby to develop locomotion strength and other motor skills.

-- Each baby develops at their own pace, and each child is different.
+● Babies develop at their own pace, and each child is different.
 Though there is a large range of normal, no two kids move in the same way or develop new skills exactly as another baby does.
+Don’t be discouraged if your child is not an early crawler.
 If you have concerns regarding your baby, please consult your healthcare provider.